lucaju/netvis/README.md

 ### Development

-Use the following to develop each module of this project

-[main app]

-`npm run watch`

-[invite/reset email]

-`npm run watchReset`

-[install process]

-`npm run watchInstall`
+user `npm build-dev-watch`

+user `npm buil` (production)

-The app is accessible through your localhost in the ‘public’ folder of this project.
+The app is accessible through your localhost in the ‘dist’ folder of this project.

-### Production

-Use the following to compile files for production:

-[main app]

-`npm run production`

- [invite/reset email]

-`npm run productionReset`

-[install process]

-`npm run productionInstall`

-The files are available in the ‘dist’ folder of this project.

 ### Setup the App

-On the browser, navigate to the folder you put the files on your localhost *e.g.*, projects/netvis/index.php The app guides you through a step-by-step installation on the first time you run it.
+On the browser, navigate to the folder you put the files on your localhost _e.g._, projects/netvis/index.php The app guides you through a step-by-step installation on the first time you run it.
 Follow the instructions.
 The installation process creates an environment variable file (.env) to store the database credentials.